 Let your culinary creativity really shine for your holiday catering menu.
 Develop a menu that is seasonal and festive but reflects your existing offerings that can be executed both on- and off-site.
 Having too many options on a catering menu can be overwhelming, and since most people don’t order catering regularly, they’ll appreciate having a strong, clear menu.

-Take-and-bakes are smart because it’s minimal effort on the customers’ part and helps you determine early on how much food you’ll have to make.
+Take-and-bakes are smart because they involve minimal effort on the customers’ part and help you determine early on how much food you’ll have to make.
 Pastas like baked ziti or Roma® Cheese Lasagna Rollettes, casseroles, pies, or bagel spreads with all the fixings for brunch are all great catered options that are cost-effective and sell well.

 For the ultimate Italian feast, serve vibrant antipasti, caprese, and a hearty Bolognese or pumpkin sage risotto with Roma® Gourmet Beef & Pork Meatballs for the main dish.
 And don’t forget the sorbet palate cleanser and tiramisu!

 Offer upgrades like festive drinks, both alcoholic and non, linens, centerpieces, flowers, and more.
 Think about your target audience and consider what they want, whether it’s canapes or family-style platters, and plan accordingly.
-Don’t forget options for vegan, vegetarian, and those with allergies, and clearly mark them so they know what they can eat!
+Keep in mind options for vegan, vegetarian, and those with allergies, and clearly mark them so they know what they can eat!